AppXpress/PlatformModuleManager/README.md

 ## Building Jar from Eclipse

-Both of the jar executables, pm_builder_util and pm_extractor_util, are built with *JRE 1.8*.
+Both of the jar executables, pmBuilderUtil and pmExtractorUtil, are built with *JRE 1.8*.
 If your current java version is not JRE 1.8, you might run into some problems running the the jars.
 Check your java -version by entering in the following command ->